 We hope this page will provide the practical information you may need in the initial days and weeks following a bereavement.
 You will also find sources of help and support for you, your family and friends as you grieve - now and in the future.

-Dying Matters Awareness Week, running from 10 – 16 May, is a chance for us to open up the conversation around dying, death and bereavement.
-This year focuses on the importance of being in a good place to die.
-There is no right or wrong place to die; it will be different for everyone.
-But the pandemic has proven that it is more important than ever for people to think about it, talk about it and plan for it.
+Dying Matters Awareness Week ran from 10 – 16 May this year and is a campaign that aims to open up the conversation around dying, death and bereavement.
+This year focused on the importance of being in a good place to die.
+There is no right or wrong place to die; it will be different for everyone, but the pandemic has proven that it is more important than ever for people to think about it, talk about it and plan for it.

 Ask at your local library if you would like to view/reserve a selection of books on the subjects of bereavement, loss and grief.
 Our library booklists for adults, teens and children can be downloaded from the links on this web page, or if you would like a physical copy, library staff can print these for you on request.